-What is the COMT gene and how do treatments balance mood, hormone levels, and improve overall health?
+What is the COMT gene and impacts on mood, hormone levels, and overall health?

-What is the COMT gene and how do treatments balance mood, hormone levels, and improve overall health?
+What is the COMT gene and impacts on mood, hormone levels, and overall health?

 - What is COMT?